tincuyugan/blueprints/meetings/pre-prio.md

 # Before the pre-prio:

+#### How to hand over a product project to design
+Capture all necessary project details and summarise them in a project doc.
+Once this is done mark the project status on Monday.com as “Ready for design” and ping the #planning-capacity channel that the project is ready for design.
+The project will be picked up as soon as possible based on designer availability and other priorities.
+This only applies for non-urgent projects.
+If the project is urgent just reach out and say so in any way you’d like and mention it in the weekly mobile-prio call.

 #### For Contributors:
 1. Look at what you've done last week
 2. Put together the plan for next week based on the info you already have (rolling projects, already agreed on new projects)